virtualdataset/metagen-docs/docsrc/content/sketches/function_graph_kernel.md

 between predecessors would need to be established from a deterministic graph traversal method.
 This is the current approach to tracking that will be employed in the initial implementation.

-### Predecessor Change Tracking

-For a given functional kernel, a 64-bit register should be kept which is mapped to each of the named fields in the function graph, based on a breadth-first traversal.
-This register is called the **change tracker**.

-When a given field is set, its associated bit should be set in the change tracker.
-Further, each field should have its own field-dependency mask, which can be used to determine whether or not the current value is stale by looking for any bits in the change tracker are non-zero.
-This per-field mask is called the **dependency mask**.

-Naively, when a field is observed, it checks the binary AND of its dependency mask and thus determines whether to execute any upstream evaluations prior to returning the requested field value.

-### Evaluation Invariant

-Changing a field, whether or not via kernel API setters, or via recalculation fro upstream changes, should cause the currently observed fields change tracking bit to be set.

-Once all predecessor fields have been calculated, the change tracking for a given observable field should indicate that all upstream fields have been updated by setting their individual bits to 0.
-However, any calculation requied should automatically cause the field currently being observed to set its state tracking bit to 1.

-TODO: This is not consistent, and needs to be resolved.
-This is because change observation needs to occur with respect to both the depending field(s) and the referent field(s).
-This means that the pair-wise field associations and the functional paths between them are the real target of state tracking.

-### Downstream invalidation on modification

-If each downstream field is marked as invalid for any upstream changes, then it is simply a matter of having the observer walk up the function graph to the last valid node and continuing processing fro there.

-This has the undesirable trade-off of imposing an arbitrary cost of invalidation on any data modification without consideration of the relative value of doing so.

-### Upstream validation

-If each upstream field is checked for changes with respect to the observed field, then

-### Dependency Analysis

-If the mutators and observers to a FGK are limited to a set of patterns, it is possible to build the minimal dependency-aware kernel that will support these patters.
-This is a more advanced approach which is likely out of scope for any initial implementation.
-SOme detail is provided here to capture the idea.